KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v5.
-3. Recommendation: Found `uses: actions/checkout@v2` in file `lint.yml`: Replace it with v5.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `lint.yml`: Replace it with v5.
-4. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish-github-packages.yml`: Replace it with v5.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish-github-packages.yml`: Replace it with v5.
-5. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
+4. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
-6. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v5.
+5. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v5.
-7. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
+6. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: The README seems not to have an update section (like `## Update`).
+8. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-10. Recommendation: The README seems not to have an install section (like `## Installation`).
+9. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-11. Recommendation: The README seems to have incorrect clone instructions.
+10. Recommendation: The README seems to have incorrect clone instructions.
 Please check the URL.
-12. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+11. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-13. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-14. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-15. Recommendation: There is no dependabot configuration file.
+14. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-16. Recommendation: Replace eslintrc by new flat config.
+15. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)